 This darkly comic memoir (320 pages) was published in March of 2012 by Anchor.
 The book takes you to 2002 Afghanistan.
 David read The Taliban Shuffle and loved it; it wouldn't be on our site if he didn't recommend it.

-This is a memoir of reporter Kim Barker’s seven years covering the war in Afghanistan, covering the messy post-9/11 war.
-Unlike most books that might carry this blurb, this one has humor and bad romance and very awkward social situations.
+This is a memoir of reporter Kim Barker’s seven years covering the messy post-9/11 war in Afghanistan.
+Unlike most books that might carry that blurb, this one has humor and bad romance and very awkward social situations.
 It’s unputdownable.

 Urgent and accessible, it feels as if Barker is sitting on the edge of a bed or at a diner table, telling stories.
 It’s a war story, yes, but it’s also — perhaps inadvertently — also a coming-of-age story.

 Barker was born in Montana and graduated from Northwestern University in Chicago.
 She was writing for the Chicago Tribune when 9/11 happened.
 Her story is that she heard her paper was looking for women to send to Asia.
 So she walked into an editor’s office and said, ‘I’m single, I’m childless, and I’m therefore expendable.’
 Her editor laughed and then said, ‘You’re going to Pakistan.’
 She ended up being the chief of the Tribune South Asia bureau from 2004 to 2009.

 This remarkable book — translated to the screen in Whiskey Tango Foxtrot starring Tina Fey — is mainly about Barker’s experience, but it also presents a pretty good argument for why the US ultimately failed at bringing stability to Afghanistan.
 The writing is very funny in the dark, somewhat jaded way you might expect from a seasoned reporter.
 Exhibit A, the book’s first line: ‘I had always wanted to meet a warlord.’